Bobby Cruz

-Bobby Cruz (born February 2, 1937), is a salsa singer and religious minister.
+Bobby Cruz (born February 2, 1938) is a Puerto Rico salsa singer and religious minister.
 He was part of the duo Richie Ray & Bobby Cruz.
-Both Cruz and Ray became religious ministers and as such founded over 70 Christian churches during the time they retired from popular music, which lasted about 16 years.
+Both Cruz and Ray became religious ministers and as such founded over 70 Christian churches during the period of about 16 years of their music's greatest popularity, before they retired from popular music.

 Early years

 Cruz (birth name: Robert Cruz Ramos) was born in Hormigueros, Puerto Rico and raised in the humble surroundings on his family's farm; his father was a sugar cane fields worker who later became a workers' union leader.
-When a child, his parents moved to New York City where he was educated; there he enjoyed singing; he considered El Gran Combo's style of music as the most influential in his life.
+In Cruz's childhood, his parents moved to New York City where he was educated; there he also enjoyed singing; Bobby regarded the legendary Puerto Rican salsa band El Gran Combo's style of music as the most influential in his life.